zaphosting/docs/docs/dedicated-windows-fs-25.md

 ## Conclusion

-Congratulations, you have successfully installed and configured the Farming Simulator 2025 dedicated server on your Dedicated Server!
+Congratulations, you have successfully installed and configured the Farming Simulator 2025 dedicated server on your VPS/Dedicated Server!
 If you have any further questions or problems, please contact our support team, who are available to help you every day!